reeshabhkumarranjan/Null-to-Optional-Eclipse-Plugin/README.md

 ### Running the Refactoring
 The user can initiate a refactoring by right-clicking on a project, source folder or .jar, package, compilation unit, type, field or method element inside the Package Explorer view.
 Mouse over 'Refactor' and then left-click on 'Convert Null To Optional' to run the plugin.
+The particular Java model element chosen will determine the extent of the scope of searching for `NullLiteral` instances in the AST.
+The results of the transitive type-dependency inferencing will possibly include values outside of this scope, depending on the design of the project.

 ![Using](https://i.imgur.com/j7Tjczz.png)